 Land trusts across the U.S. are providing benefits to birds.
 The State of the Birds on Private Lands details these contributions.
-This website highlights some of the great work of land trusts – through collaboratives working with the Lab of Ornithology, through Wings Over Western Waters and working on their own and in partnership.
+This website highlights some of the great work of land trusts – through collaboratives working with the Lab of Ornithology and by showcasing many land trust success stories.

 Protecting almost any piece of undeveloped land will provide some benefit to birds and other wildlife.
 However, strategic and coordinated efforts across landscapes or regions can substantially increase the impact and cost-effectiveness of conservation.
 Strategic conservation may direct efforts towards specific habitats or species that are rare or threatened, and can be used to leverage investments from multiple partners.
 Land trusts within a region are natural partners by way of geography and are likely to share regional species that are in most need of conservation action.
 Land Trust Bird Conservation Collaboratives (Collaboratives) bring neighboring lands trusts together to focus conservation efforts on high priority birds in the places where protection and management are most needed and can be most effective.
 By working in collaboratives, land trusts can more effectively secure resources and recognition for their contributions to the recovery of imperiled species.